bougarfaoui/back/README.md

 the first one ```getProduct``` it has ```@ResponseBody``` decorator on it and returns a promise this means that the value holded in the promise will be sent in the web response body.

 the second one ```addProduct``` has ```@ResponseBody``` decorator on its parameter ```product``` this means that web request body will be bound to the ```product``` parameter.

+## Contribution

+1- Fork
+2- Do your magic
+3- pull request

+## License

+MIT